Submitted by New Media Rights last modified Tue, 10/27/2020 - 8:37pm

 Once a logo or design gets trademark or trade dress status, the mark can be registered with the U.S. Customs Office.
 Once registered, if someone attempts to import any clothing design featuring those marks without authorization, the U.S. Customs will seize it.
 This is how producers of high-profile brands manufactured abroad keep counterfeit fakes and grey-market versions of their products out of the United States.

-If you are a clothing designer with questions about the extent your designs or you’re a journalist interested in the proposed changes to the law, feel free to contact New Media Rights at (619) 591-8870 or email@example.com for free, pro bono legal assistance.
+If you are a clothing designer with questions about the extent your designs or you’re a journalist interested in the proposed changes to the law, feel free to contact New Media Rights via our contact form to find out whether you qualify for free or reduced fee legal services.
+We also offer competitive full fee legal services on a selective basis.
+For more information on the services we provide click here.